 Riding the train got me thinking about the future of railways in Australia.
 There has been a decades-long debate about whether to build a high-speed train along the east coast.
 Even at it’s fastest though it would still struggle to compete with flying.

 Most Australian railways are diesel-engine trains, with only the city metro services being on electric.
-Perhaps the solution would be to rebuild the railway tracks for faster travel, but not electrifying the railway.
+Perhaps the solution would be to rebuild the railway tracks for faster travel, but not electrify the railway.
 Instead just run electric battery engine trains.
-If they could be solar powered in the future then great, but for now electric battery trains would be ideal.
+If they could be solar-powered in the future then great, but for now electric battery trains would be ideal.
 You could have charging stations at major stops, and pre-charged batteries can be swapped out at stations.
-There have already been advancement in electric railway technology, and it would save the need for having to wire a 960km railway corridor between Melbourne and Sydney.
+There have already been advancements in electric railway technology, and it would save the need for having to wire a 960km railway corridor between Melbourne and Sydney.

 As for the Byron Bay train, it would be great if the Murwillumbah line could be restored as a fully-functioning commuter line.
 Since the line was closed in 2004 the region known as the Northern Rivers has boomed, with the popularity of Byron Bay creating ripples of prosperity through the area.
 The old railway goes through Mullumbimby and Bangalow, both of which have experienced population growth as people move beyond Byron.
 The government has been looking for ways to get people to live regionally and take the pressure of the burgeoning populations of Sydney and Melbourne.
 Restoring regional railways should be part of that plan.
 The restored line could also become a testing ground for electric engine trains in Australia.